 Sure, I wasn’t that impressed with the ending, although I honestly believe that the actions taken fell in line with what the characters would have done when you take into consideration what they’ve been through up until that point.
 Looking back over the whole narrative though, It started slow, had a very intense and violent narrative throughout, then ended with a scene that could have been better yet wouldn’t have been as powerful if it was different.
 As such, I enjoyed the game as the positives outweigh the negatives and I never felt like I wanted to stop playing, unlike other games such as Death Stranding.

 I’m almost inclined to say that you should play the game a second time in order to appreciate it more.
-It’s similar to The Quiet Man, a game which was panned at launch simply because the reviewers and players didn’t go back and replay the game with the vocal option in order to fully understand what’s going on.
+It’s similar to The Quiet Man, a game that was panned at launch simply because the reviewers and players didn’t go back and replay the game with the vocal option in order to fully understand what’s going on.

-The Last of Us Part II is 1440p and 30fps on the PS4 Pro and 1080p at 30fps the base PS4.
+The Last of Us Part II is 1440p and 30fps on the PS4 Pro and 1080p at 30fps on the base PS4.
 However, looking at how this game looks and runs on these current-gen devices, I can’t wait to see what enhancements and visual upgrades we get on the PS5 (as a patch is supposedly in the works).
-There are so many small details within the game which helps create a fully immersive and interactive living world, things we’ve not seen before or rarely see in games this big.
+There are so many small details within the game that helps create a fully immersive and interactive living world, things we’ve not seen before or rarely see in games this big.
 For example, if Ellie is reading something and the camera is in third-person, you can enable camera mode and zoom in to literally read the text on the document yourself!

 Also, we can’t forget about the physics-based glass shattering and the incredible rope physics.
 Seriously the person who programmed the ropes should be up for some form of award themselves!